 Most Americans will have to obtain health insurance under the new law, but there are a few exceptions.
 Non-citizens, people in jail and families with very low incomes, for example, are exempted from the individual mandate that requires you to have coverage.
 Being unable to afford insurance is one of the exemptions, but there are restrictions.
 For insurance to be truly unaffordable for you, you have to meet at least one of two conditions.

 First, your income must be below the threshold required for filing taxes.
-In 2015, the threshold for filing taxes was $10,150 for single people under the age of 65.
-If you earned below that amount, then you didn’t owe federal taxes.
+According to the 2017 filing guidelines, the threshold for filing taxes is $10,400 for individuals under age 65 and $20,800 for married couples under age 65 filing jointly.
+If you earn below these amounts, then you don’t owe federal taxes.

 Note that having Medicaid also exempts you from the penalty fee because Medicaid is considered qualifying health coverage under the law.
 There’s another exemption available to you if you would qualify for Medicaid under the newly expanded guidelines but your state opted against expansion.
 In other words, the exemption is based on your income level and ability to pay.